-The model is trained on the interpolated version of the Fontainebleau dataset, containing 343 images, of which we use the first 243 for training and the last 100 for validation.
-Note that we do not train our model on 243-time-steps pixel reflectance time series but on time series of length 100 extracted from the data.
-In this way, our model learns to predict from any initial condition rather than just from the initial time of the dataset.
-Therefore, a trained model is able to model the long-term reflectance dynamics of a pixel from only 2 observations (because we use an augmented state as presented in equation~\eqref{AugmentedState}).
+We showed in the last section that a trained model is able to model the long-term reflectance dynamics of a pixel from only 2 observations (because of the delayed embedding).
 However, one can obtain a much more accurate forecast by taking into account a higher number of observations for a given pixel.
-Namely, one can try to predict the future dynamics of a pixel given a time series representing its past behavior.
-We perform this task using the variational cost from equation~\eqref{ConstrainedDAequation}, where the set $H$ of observed time indices contains all positive integers up to time $T_{train} = 242$ (i.e. the training data). while the groundtruth time series prolongs the observations up to time index $T_{val} = 342$.
-We investigate minimising this cost with no spatial regularisation or with a simple Tikhonov regularisation favoring the spatial smoothness of the resulting time series.
+Namely, one can try to predict the future dynamics of a pixel after time $T_{train}$ given a time series $(\Tilde{\mathbf{x}}_t)_{1 \leq t \leq T_{train}}$ of observed data representing its past behavior.
+We perform this task using the variational cost from equation~\eqref{ConstrainedDAequation}, where the set $H$ of observed time indices contains all positive integers up to time $T_{train} = 242$ (i.e. the training data).
+We minimise this cost with no spatial regularisation or with a simple Tikhonov regularisation favoring the spatial smoothness of the resulting time series.
 More precisely, we seek to solve